 \item The theoretical framework developed by \citet{pezzulli2017}, which combines a thin accretion disk with a Comptonizing corona to self-consistently model the SED as a function of black hole mass and accretion rate.
 Designed to probe the growth of early supermassive black holes, this model is tailored for high-redshift AGNs, offering predictions for how the shape and hardness of the ionizing spectrum evolve with redshift and fueling conditions.
 While the model formally includes photon trapping, this effect only becomes important near the Eddington limit; for sub-Eddington accretion rates, photon trapping is negligible, and the emergent SED reflects the intrinsic disk-corona emission.

 \end{enumerate}

-Both SED families were selected to represent sub-Eddington accretion regimes around moderate-mass black holes, with Eddington ratios $L/L_{\rm Edd} \lesssim 0.1$ and typical black hole masses of $10^7$–$10^8\,M_\odot$, consistent with expectations for radiatively efficient but moderately accreting AGNs \citep[see also the discussion of low $L / L_{\rm edd}$ SED in][]{Ferland2020}.
+Both SED families were selected to represent sub-Eddington accretion regimes around moderate-mass black holes, with Eddington ratios $L/L_{\rm Edd} \lesssim 0.1$ and typical black hole masses of $10^7$–$10^8\,M_\odot$, consistent with expectations for radiatively efficient but moderately accreting AGNs \citep[see also the discussion of low $L / L_{\rm edd}$ SED in][]{Ferland2020} and consistent with the average black hole mass of our sample, $\langle M_{\rm BH} \rangle \simeq 10^{7.2} M_\odot$.
+While single-epoch black hole mass estimates at high redshift might be subject to systematic uncertainties (see e.g. \citet{rusakov_2025,Greene2025}; but see e.g. \citet{juodvzbalis2025b} for evidence supporting the locally calibrated single-epoch method), we verified that adopting an AGN SED with a lower BH mass (in our test the \citet{pezzulli2017} SED with \citep[$M_{\rm BH} = 10^6 M_\odot$, i.e., assuming the BH masses were overestimated by 1-2 dex; e.g.,][]{Greene2025} does not change our conclusions.
+Indeed, as noted by \citet{abuter2024}, single-epoch virial estimators may overestimate black hole masses, but this bias is minimized when using H$\alpha$, for which the error is comparable to the intrinsic scatter of the scaling relation.
+Also, as recently shown by \citet{juodvzbalis2025b} for an JWST-selected AGN at $z=7$, the BH mass independently measured through kinematics is consistent with the single-epoch mass within 1$\sigma$ scatter.
 These templates provide essential input for modeling the ionizing photon budgets and radiative feedback of AGNs during cosmic reionization and structure formation.